Randy Fine: Immigration

+Comments on January 2026 ICE enforcement and Alex Pretti shooting

+In January 2026, Fine drew widespread condemnation for social media posts regarding the fatal shootings of civilians by federal immigration agents in Minneapolis.
+On January 24, 2026, following the killing of Alex Pretti, a 37-year-old VA nurse and U.S. citizen shot by federal agents during a protest, Fine posted a message on Twitter congratulating federal agents for the "well done" killing of what he described as an "armed seditionist" and "insurrectionist".

+The comments were widely criticized by community leaders and civil rights organizations.
+The Council on American-Islamic Relations (CAIR) called for a formal congressional condemnation, describing Fine's rhetoric as "dangerously inciting" and "morally reprehensible".
+Critics noted that Fine's characterization of Pretti as a "terrorist" contradicted bystander video evidence and statements from the Minneapolis Police Department confirming Pretti was a lawful gun owner with a valid permit to carry who never drew his weapon or made threats.

 LGBT rights

-Fine has repeatedly made unsubstantiated allegations that gay and lesbian people are "grooming" minors and while defending a bill banning anyone under the age of 18 from being able to attend a drag show, said: “If it means erasing a community because you have to target children, then, damn right, we ought to do it!”
+Fine has repeatedly made unsubstantiated allegations that gay and lesbian people are "grooming" minors and while defending a bill banning anyone under the age of 18 from being able to attend a drag show, said: "If it means erasing a community because you have to target children, then, damn right, we ought to do it!"
 He supported the Florida Parental Rights in Education Act, dubbed the "Don't Say Gay Bill", that prohibits public schools from having classroom discussion or instruction about sexual orientation or gender identity from kindergarten through 3rd grade, or in a manner deemed to be against state standards in all grades; it passed, and was signed by the governor.

-In April 2021, Fine was one of 77 Republicans in the House to vote yes on bill CS/HB 1475 which bars transgender girls and women from playing on girls' sports teams at public schools; it passed, and was signed by the governor.
+In April 2021, Fine was one of 77 Republicans in the House to vote yes on bill CS/HB 1475, which bars transgender girls and women from playing on girls' sports teams at public schools; it passed, and was signed by the governor.

 Fine proposed a 2023 bill to ban drag performances where children might be in attendance.
 Opponents of the bill said it would ban his own wife's "sultry performances" at the Spring Forward for Autism gala, which benefits a children's charity.
 NBC News reported that video of previous years' galas, where his wife performed, confirmed that toddlers were in attendance, and Business Insider reported that in previous years children performed alongside adults at the galas.
 In 2023, the gala included a performances by Rainbow Circus Miami, and Randy Fine was one of the gala's prominent sponsors.